 The study was premised on the endogenous growth theory by Romer (1994).
-The endogenous growth theory holds that economic growth is primarily the result of endogenous and not external forces.
 Endogenous growth theory holds that investment in human capital, innovation, and knowledge are significant contributors to economic growth.
 The theory also focuses on positive externalities and spillover effects of a knowledge-based economy which will lead to economic development.

 Endogenous growth theory tries to overcome this shortcoming by building macroeconomic models out of microeconomic foundations.
-Households are assumed to maximize utility subject to budget constraints while firms maximize profits.
 Crucial importance is usually given to the production of new technologies and human capital.
 The engine for growth can be as simple as a constant return to scale production function (the AK model) or more complicated set ups with spillover effects (spillovers are positive externalities, benefits that are attributed to costs from other firms), increasing numbers of goods, increasing qualities, etc.